Last places

 Seventh day

-Our trip to the Danish capital is coming to an end, but Copenhagen has a way of staying in your heart!
-Its perfect bike paths, vibrant neighborhoods, and laid-back atmosphere have already made us want to return soon.
-Cycling among canals, parks, and innovative architecture allowed us to discover an authentic and sustainable side of the city, where the bicycle reigns supreme.
-Those who aren’t leaving right away can enjoy the city a little longer, perhaps browsing the stalls at the flea markets on Smallegade in Frederiksberg and Israels Plads, in search of some vintage souvenirs or one last taste of local life.
+Our journey through the Danish capital is coming to an end, but Copenhagen has the power to remain in our hearts!
+Its perfect bike paths, vibrant neighborhoods, and relaxed atmosphere have already made us want to return soon.
+Cycling among canals, parks, and innovative architecture has allowed us to discover an authentic and sustainable side of the city, where the bicycle reigns supreme.
+Those who are not leaving immediately can enjoy the city a little longer, perhaps browsing the stalls of the Smallegade flea markets in Frederiksberg and Israels Plads, looking for some vintage souvenirs or a last taste of local life.
 One last look at the canals and colorful buildings, with the promise to return soon to this extraordinary city.
 Tak, København!

 • accommodation in double rooms in a hostel